LuisRamosOfficial/URL-Shortening-Tool/README.md

 ## 🚀 Features

 - Shorten long URLs into concise, shareable links.
-- Track the number of visits for each shortened URL.
-- User authentication via Firebase.
 - Responsive and minimalistic UI.
 - API for shortening and retrieving URLs.